EvitanRelta/CyVector/README.md

 ## Getting Started
 No additional modules required.

-Just import the `CyVector.pyd` file.
+Just import CyVector and use the `Vector` class

 > **Note:** Changing the `CyVector.pyd` file name will break the module.
 If you want to change its name, you'll have to recompile it.